 Geo-blocking

-When traders who are active in the European Economic Area do not give European consumers or undertakings acting as end-users the opportunity to purchase goods or services across borders, we call it geo-blocking.
+When traders who are active in the European Economic Area do not give european consumers or undertakings acting as end-users the opportunity to purchase goods or services across borders, we call it geo-blocking.
 It is also geo-blocking whenever goods or services are not offered on the same terms as for local residents.
 The regulation on addressing unjustified geo-blocking and other forms of discrimination based on customers' citizenship, place of residence or place of establishment within the internal market has been in force since 3 December 2018 and is commonly referred to as the geo-blocking regulation).

 How does geo-blocking take place?